Go to Next Chapter -- Return to Contents/Index

 It

-had not been considered by any of them yet that India might turn all of the
+hadn’t been considered by any of them yet that India might turn all of

 But, as the six male cats bedded down in the field, waiting for dawn’s